Skip to main content

-Owen Street park redevelopment
+Owen Street Park redevelopment

 About the project

-• Stage for performances and events
+• a stage for performances and events

-• Large green open space
+• a large green open space

-• A loop track for walking/riding bikes
+• a loop track for walking/riding bikes

-• Natural play area
+• a natural play area

-• BBQ and seating area
+• barbeque and seating area

-• Increased visibility and connections to the Town Belt
+• increased visibility and connections to the Town Belt

 Final design concept for Owen Street park redevelopment